howtoscalenn/howtoscalenn.github.io/index.md

 - `Is pre-training scaling done?`
     - Ilya said pre-training is done (of course, only for frontier labs lol).
-    - Team OpenAI admitted that before 2024–25, compute was the bottleneck—but now the bottleneck is dataset availability.
+    - Team OpenAI admitted that before 2024–25, compute was the bottleneck, but now the bottleneck is dataset availability.
       > I guess frontier labs have already used up the entire internet.

 - `However, there is room for scaling i guess`